New Perspective on Paul: Works of the Law

-Paul's letters contain a substantial amount of criticism regarding the "works of the Law".
-The radical difference in these two interpretations of what Paul meant by "works of the Law" is the most consistent distinguishing feature between the two perspectives.
-The historic Protestant perspectives interpret this phrase as referring to human effort to do good works in order to meet God's standards (Works Righteousness).
-In this view, Paul is arguing against the idea that humans can merit salvation from God by their good works alone (note that the "new" perspective agrees that we cannot merit salvation; the issue is what exactly Paul is addressing).
+The writings of the Apostle Paul contain a substantial amount of criticism regarding the "works of the Law".

-By contrast, new-perspective scholars see Paul as talking about "badges of covenant membership" or criticizing Gentile believers who had begun to rely on the Torah to reckon Jewish kinship.
+By contrast, "New Perspective" scholars see Paul as talking about "badges of covenant membership" or criticizing Gentile believers who had begun to rely on the Torah to reckon Jewish kinship.
 It is argued that in Paul's time, Israelites were being faced with a choice of whether to continue to follow their ancestral customs, the Torah, or to follow the Roman Empire's trend to adopt Greek customs (Hellenization, see also Antinomianism, Hellenistic Judaism, and Circumcision controversy in early Christianity).
 The new-perspective view is that Paul's writings discuss the comparative merits of following ancient Israelite or ancient Greek customs.
 Paul is interpreted as being critical of a common Jewish view that following traditional Israelite customs makes a person better off before God, pointing out that Abraham was righteous before the Torah was given.
-Paul identifies customs he is concerned about as circumcision, dietary laws, and observance of special days.
+Paul identifies customs he is concerned about such as circumcision, dietary laws, and observance of special days.